Journaling Is More Than Writing — It’s Mental Training

 Writing Brings Emotional Balance

 When you journal, your prefrontal cortex (the part of the brain that manages logic and focus) becomes more active.
 At the same time, your amygdala, which triggers stress, starts to calm down.
+This is one reason journaling can help with anxiety and depression — it restores balance between emotion and clarity.

 This is why journaling feels grounding.
 You move from reacting emotionally to thinking clearly.
 By putting your feelings into words, you give them shape and make space for understanding.
 The act of writing turns emotion into insight and tension into peace.